Welcome to the NHS Student Bursaries Website

 If you are thinking of taking up (or are already enrolled on) a qualifying training course, you’ll find information on this site about who can apply for an NHS bursary and how to apply.

-Detailed guidance on all aspects of NHS bursary support can be found in the booklet Financial Help for Healthcare Students.
-This booklet is updated annually from information released by the Department of Health.
+Detailed guidance on all aspects of NHS bursary support can be found in the relevant Financial Help for Healthcare Students booklet.
+The booklet is updated annually from information released by the Department of Health.
 It contains useful information for all existing and prospective NHS students.

-Our end of year report for the financial year 2012/13 is now available to read.
+Please read our end of year report for the financial year 2012/13.

 If you are eligible to apply for an NHS bursary but believe you will be awarded £0 bursary after income assessment due to, for example, your household income being over the threshold, you must still make an application in order for us to pay the standard course tuition fees contribution.